 - Keep your loan items (pens, pencils, rulers, calculator, erasers etc) separate from your daily use items.
 It is amazing how germs live on surfaces!

 - Ask your doctor about taking a multi-vitamin.

 - Keep your home cupboards stocked with chicken noodle or vegetarian soup plus tea.
 Drink/eat these items the moment you feel under the weather.
-Alternately, keep a box of cup a soup at school to drink as a snack.
+Alternately, keep a box of soup at school to drink as a snack.

 - Eat breakfast.
 No time?
 Bring instant oatmeal to work or try a breakfast smoothie and drink it on the go.